Chart Color Schemes

 Mawson demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Advanced diplomas constitute 11.4% of these vocational qualifications, while certificates make up 12.2%.
-Educational participation is particularly notable in Mawson, with 30.6% of residents currently enrolled in formal education as per the latest figures.
+Vocational pathways account for 23.6% of qualifications, with advanced diplomas at 11.4% and certificates at 12.2%.
+Educational participation is notably high in Mawson, with 30.6% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 7.2% in tertiary education, and 6.9% pursuing secondary education.

 Frequently Asked Questions - Education